MileHacker Logo

 Spa & Hot Springs

 • Spa and Wellness: Local massage parlors and foot massage shops are common.
-Some high-end hotels include spa services.
+Some high-luxury hotels include spa services.

-• Hot Springs and Natural Therapy: Some hot spring resorts exist in the wider Mianyang region, to illustrate, near Luofu Mountain.
+• Hot Springs and Natural Therapy: Some hot spring resorts are present in the wider Mianyang region, to illustrate, near Luofu Mountain.
 These include a relaxing experience.

 • Traditional Healing: Conventional Chinese Medicine (TCM) hospitals and healthcare clinics are accessible for consultation.

 • Pool Clubs: Some hotels feature indoor pools.
-Public swimming pools are accessible during summer months.
+Public swimming pools often are accessible during summer months.

 Mind & Body